 The rinse area, like the wash area, features grated floors with a drainage system.
 These drains lead to a gray-water recycling system where water is reused in other parts of the facility.
 After the patient has been rinsed, it is placed in the drying room adjacent to the rinse area.
 The flexible design of the room allows us to set up different types of dryers to meet each patient’s needs.

-The Annex contains a full medical facility in addition to the wash and office areas.
+The Campbell Building contains a full medical facility in addition to the wash and office areas.
 When patients arrive, they are brought into the medical treatment room for a full examination and initial stabilization treatments.
 For patients with more serious medical concerns, the ICU provides a warm, quiet, temperature-controlled environment.

 Other features include a full kitchen with a walk-in refrigerator/freezer unit as well as a pathology lab where blood samples can be analyzed and necropsies performed.

-The Annex also provides space for meetings and training.
-With a scenic view of the wooded acreage surrounding the building, the Annex provides a beautiful setting for small- to mid-sized meetings.
+The Campbell Building also provides space for meetings and training.
+With a scenic view of the wooded acreage surrounding the center, the Campbell Building provides a beautiful setting for small- to mid-sized meetings.

 Our team draws on decades of experience to select and outfit an on-location facility when a response occurs outside of the reasonable transport range of our permanent facility in Newark, Delaware.